 Repurposed medicines have been used as effective treatments for COVID-19.
-An example of this is tocilizumab, originally an arthritis drug, that has been shown to support recovery from COVID-19 pneumonia in hospitalised patients and cut the relative risk of death by 14%.
-It is typically used in addition to dexamethasone, another repurposed drug with significant mortality (lifesaving) benefits in the treatment of COVID-19.
+An example of this is tocilizumab, originally an arthritis drug, that has been shown to support recovery from COVID-19 pneumonia in hospitalised patients and to cut the relative risk of death from the virus by 14%.
+It is typically used in addition to dexamethasone, another repurposed drug with significant life-saving benefits in the treatment of COVID-19.

 The programme aims to:

-- Focus on identifying and developing opportunities to repurpose promising medicines to improve outcomes, patient experience and value for money
+- identify and develop opportunities to repurpose prioritised medicines to improve outcomes, patient experience and value for money

-- Support and advance innovative and new research into medicines that might be repurposed and adopted into the NHS.
+- support and advance innovative research into medicines that might be repurposed and adopted into the NHS.

-Drug Repurposing identifies new uses for approved or investigational drugs that are outside of the scope of the originally intended use for the medicine.
-This typically involves taking an existing medicine that already has a marketing authorisation or licence for human use for a particular condition, and then use it to treat another condition.
+Medicines repurposing identifies new uses for medicines that are outside of the scope of the existing licence for the medicine.
+This typically involves taking an existing medicine that already has a marketing authorisation or licence for human use for a particular condition, and then using it to treat another condition.
 Alternatively, a repurposed medicine may be used in a different dose, or form, than its original licence (for example an inhaled product, rather than a tablet).